Jennifer Kelly: The Rat Park and the Smaller Glass, until 2 November 2019

-The exhibition The Rat Park (A Smaller Glass) by ESW Member, Jennifer Kelly, is on show in the Hawthornvale Space, 21 September – 2 November 2019.
-The exhibition can be viewed from the street Monday to Saturday, 9.30am – 5pm.
+The exhibition The Rat Park and the Smaller Glass by ESW Member, Jennifer Kelly, is on show in the Hawthornvale Space, 21 September – 2 November 2019.

 Venue: Hawthornvale Space, Edinburgh Sculpture Workshop.